jc-audet/ILC_Exploration/README.md

  - [ ] Implement Benchmark from "Empirical or Invariant Risk Minimization?
 A Sample Complexity Perspective"
  - [ ] Add momentum to 2D landscape visualization
- - [ ] Implement first draft of lookahead gradient allignement
+ - [ ] Implement first draft of lookahead gradient allignment

 ### Instructions
 To run the baseline (standard SGD), use `method='and_mask'` and `agreement_threshold=0.`